Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Existence and Uniqueness of solutions of the synchronized mean-field solution

+\begin{proof} The existence and uniqueness property of solutions proved in~\cite{touboulNeuralfields:11} is based on a classical contraction argument on the map $\Phi$ acting on stochastic processes:

+Routine fixed-point methods allows demonstrating that the unique solution of the mean-field equations is the limit of the recursion $X^{n+1}_t(r)=\Phi(X^n_t(r))$ starting from any square integrable initial process $X^0_t(r)$.
+Let $X^0_t(r)$ a stochastic process whose law does not depend on $r$: $X^0_t(r)\eqlaw X^0_t(r_0)$ for any $(r,r_0)\in\Gamma$.
+Then $\Phi(X^0)_t(r)$ does not depend on $r$, since we have\footnote{For simplicity we denoted the variable over which the integration takes place just after the integral sign.}:

+All the processes $X^n_t(r)$ hence have a law independent of $r$ by an immediate recursion, and so does the limit.
+We hence proved that the unique solution of the mean-field equations is spatially homogeneous in law, and obviously satisfies equation~\eqref{eq:SynchronizedLaw}.

-In this appendix we prove the existence and uniqueness of solutions of the fully synchronized system given by equations~\eqref{eq:SynchronizedLaw}.
-This proof is similar to the proof given in~\cite{touboulNeuralfields:11}.
-Since the quantities $B(r,x,\varphi)$ and $H(r,x,\varphi)$ do not depend on $r$, we drop the dependence of these functions in $r$.
+The proof of existence and uniqueness of solutions for equation~\eqref{eq:SynchronizedLaw} uses also the classical fixed-point argument.
+Since the quantities $B(r,x,\varphi)$ and $H(r,\psi,\varphi)$ do not depend on $r$, we drop the dependence of these functions in $r$.
 As usually done, we transform the equation~\eqref{eq:SynchronizedLaw} into a fixed point equation on the space of stochastic processes.
-To this end, let us define the map $\Phi$ as follow:
+To this end, let us define the map $\Psi$ as follow:

-The solutions of equation~\eqref{eq:SynchronizedLaw} are exactly the fixed points of $\Phi$.
+The solutions of equation~\eqref{eq:SynchronizedLaw} are exactly the fixed points of $\Psi$.
 We assume here that $G$ and $g$ are $K$-Lipschitz-continuous and satisfy the linear growth condition, and $b$ and $\beta$ are $L$-Lipschitz continuous in both their variables.
 It is easy to show that any possible solution has a bounded second moment following~\cite{touboulNeuralfields:11}.